FreakC-Foundation/FreakC/TUTORIAL.md

 	print[] Age: %Mary.age%
 	:: Call "Mary.BeingCute", which prints out "*Being cute*" call[] Mary.BeingCute

+With inheritance and polymorphism, I guess you can create an init function and call it inside the classes you're creating.
+With encapsulation, you can implement getter/setter functions to implement a crappy version of protected and private.

-Keep it in mind that there have been many attempts implementing OOP in Batch, the upper one is just my way to do it.
+Keep it in mind that there have been many attempts implementing OOP in Batch, the upper one is just my way to do it in FreakC.

 # If statements
 To use if statement, check this out: